'I Woke Up This Morning Crying,' Says Person Who Rescued Horrifically Injured Puppies From Trash Pile

 “Hopefully we can create a miracle,” said Boucher.

-She said the vet told her euthanasia may be the best option, but boucher refuses to give up on her just yet.
+She said the vet told her euthanasia may be the best option, but Boucher refuses to give up on her just yet.

 “I don’t know if this was a clear cut case of active intentional abuse or if it was just a case of neglect,” said Boucher.
 “Whatever happened, it scares me that these puppies were left out here.”